Unless indicated otherwise the modules listed for this programme are for students starting in 2023.

 In the first year of your degree you receive a thorough grounding in the study of international relations, with particular emphasis on the major approaches to the discipline and key ideas such as conflict, war, peace, security, international and regional organisations, and international law.
 Each of the modules you take in the first year is designed to introduce you to the theory and practice of international relations and to provide you with a foundation for more advanced, specialised study in the second and third years of your degree.

 - Understanding International Relations

-- Debates in World Politics
+- Debates in World Politics 1 and 2

-- Pathways to International Relations Research II
+- Pathways in Research

 Modules in the second year

 The second-year of your degree course further develops your understanding of the discipline and introduces new perspectives on international relations.
 It is designed to develop your knowledge and theoretical understanding of this dynamic and changing field.
-You will take two compulsory modules and four optional modules.
-The first compulsory module is International Relations Theory which introduces you to advanced theories of international relations and applies these to key issues in international politics.
-You will also choose to take either:

 - Global Governance

 - International Security